zanelliriccardo/Deep-Learning-for-Portfolio-Optimization/README.md

 Paper describe how to optimize [Sharpe Ratio](https://en.wikipedia.org/wiki/Sharpe_ratio) using deep learning.

+Defining Sharpe Ratio as loss function we need to implement custom training.

-Also I tried to change the objective from LSTM to directly optimize Sharpe Ratio in LSTM for prediction and optimize Sharpe Ratio through quadratic programming
+Also I tried to change the objective from LSTM to directly optimize Sharpe Ratio in LSTM for prediction and optimize Sharpe Ratio through quadratic programming.
+But Sharpe Ratio is not a convex function, so we have many possibilities:
+- Dual problem
+- Do some transformations in order to achieve convexity
+- Change approach and implement a neural network to maximize numerator(returns) and a neural network to minimize denominator(volatility).
+This is a min-max game like what happens in Generative Adversarial Networks